CharlieEtienne/palette-generator/README.md

 This package only requires PHP 8.4.

-For Laravel users, this package will be auto-detected thanks to `PaletteGeneratorServiceProvider`.
+For Laravel users, this package will be auto-discovered thanks to `PaletteGeneratorServiceProvider`.

 ## Usage